Scalable couplings for the random walk Metropolis algorithm: Numerical experiments

-Hug and Hop \citep[H\&H;][]{ludkin2022hug} is a recently-proposed gradient-based algorithm that offers a competitive alternative to Hamiltonian Monte Carlo \citep[HMC;][]{duane1987hybrid,neal2011}, while being geometrically ergodic on targets with light tails.
-In this section, we study the convergence of H\&H with couplings.
+The stochastic volatility model considered in the previous sections provided a challenging test case for the RWM and its couplings.
+The RWM was not necessarily a practical algorithm for the problem; one would have preferred a more scalable gradient-based algorithm such as Hamiltonian Monte Carlo \citep[HMC;][]{duane1987hybrid,neal2011} or the recently-proposed Hug and Hop \citep[H\&H;][]{ludkin2022hug}.
+Our goal in this section is two-fold: to study the rate of convergence of H\&H with couplings and to demonstrate that the coupling ideas we developed for the RWM extend to other algorithms.

 H\&H alternates between the skew-reversible Hug kernel, which proposes large moves by approximately traversing the same level set of the log-target, and the Hop kernel, which crosses between level sets by encouraging large moves in the gradient direction.
 Hop uses Gaussian proposals centered at the current state; the projection of the proposal onto the subspace orthogonal to the gradient is isotropic, and the projection onto the gradient uses a much larger scaling than each coordinate of its orthogonal counterpart.
-Due to its use of gradient information, the GCRN coupling is natural for the Hop kernel.
-One might expect the contractivity enjoyed by GCRN-coupled RWM kernels to carry over to GCRN-coupled Hop kernels.
+Due to its similarities to the RWM kernel and its use of gradient information, GCRN-like couplings are natural for the Hop kernel; one might also expect such couplings to be contractive.
+To couple Hop proposals, we must couple Gaussians with different covariance matrices; whereas GCRN can be straightforwardly extended to this case, extending the reflection-maximal coupling appears significantly more challenging \citep{corenflos2022coupled-rejection}.

-We always use the same uniform random variable to accept coupled proposals, for both Hug and Hop.
-We couple Hug proposals with the same initial momenta (i.e. CRNs).
-The CRN coupling contracts Leapfrog-discretized HMC proposals \citep[e.g.][]{heng2019unbiased}; due to the parallels of Hug and HMC, one might expect a CRN coupling to also contract Hug proposals.
-See Appendix~\ref{sec:hh-details} for a discussion on the contractivity of CRNs for Hug in high dimension.
+Our coupling of H\&H kernels is inspired by contractive couplings of HMC and RWM kernels and does not require additional gradient evaluations compared to, say, simulating two H\&H chains independently.
+We synchronize the momenta in Hug proposals; such a coupling contracts HMC proposals \citep[e.g.][]{heng2019unbiased}, and due to the parallels of Hug and HMC we expect the contractivity to carry over to Hug.
 For Hop, we use a two-scale coupling which aims to contract the chains when far apart and allow for exact meetings when close together.
-When $\lVert Y_t - X_t \rVert^2 \ge \delta$, we couple proposals according to the GCRN coupling
+When $\lVert X_t - Y_t \rVert^2 \ge \delta$, we couple Hop proposals according to the GCRN coupling